localstack/localstack-blog.github.io/content/2024-04-15-announcing-the-localstack-snowflake-emulator/index.md

 The foundation for our next steps in the development of the Snowflake emulator lies in **parity**, **performance**, and **developer experience**, and our promise to provide the best tooling to empower data engineers across the entire software development lifecycle (SDLC).

-Join our preview program today - we're working very closely with our community of early adopters to understand your use cases, and we can prioritize feature development during this current stage of development, to ensure our implementation properly supports your requirements.
+Join our preview program today!
+We're working very closely with our community of early adopters to understand your use cases, and we can prioritize feature development during this current stage of development, to ensure our implementation properly supports your requirements.
 Here are some features you can expect in the upcoming months:

 -   Full emulation of database roles, role-based access control, and row-level security policies
 -   Enhanced support for table streams and CDC use cases.